UKPLab/conll2019-snopes-crawling/README.md

 ### Credit:

-This resository was build by Hao Zhang, Arphitha Nagaraja and Andreas Hanselowski
+This resository was build by Hao Zhang, Arphitha Nagaraja, and Andreas Hanselowski

 ### License: